geostudy/geo-study.github.io/index.md

 This file contains default definitions for spots, tags, and ratings.

 The settings.development.json file contains a field called “loadAssetsFile”.
-It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
+It is set to true, but if you change it to false, then the data in the file app/private/data.json will not load.
 The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.

 ### Quality Assurance

 #### ESLint

 Geostudy includes a [.eslintrc](https://github.com/geostudy/geostudy-source/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESlint from the command line as follows:

 ```
 meteor npm run lint
 ```

 ESlint should run without generating any errors.